 Usually these earnings do not amount to much but for the few seconds it takes to include a referral URL, this might net you some additional earnings.

-Your blog is also another place to add your referral info, as many blog readers may decide to sign up with a particular site, after reading of your personal experiences with same.
+Your blog is also another place to add your referral info, as many blog readers may decide to sign up with a particular site after reading of your personal experiences with same.

 The Importance of Creating Inbound Links to Increase Web Revenue

 I touched on this when I discussed linking to related articles.
-Now, take it step further: work to create inbound links to your articles.
+Now, take it a step further: work to create inbound links to your articles.
 We hear this all the time but doing this each day can make a difference.

 An easy method to do this is to set a goal of so many inbound links each day.
 If a person were to create two inbound links each day, in one year this would be 730 inbound links to their articles.